Filing an Appeal When Your Social Security Disability Claim Has Been Denied

 How a Baltimore Social Security Disability attorney can help with your review

 What if you feel so thoroughly frustrated upon receiving your denial letter that you do not know what to do next?
 You can retain the services of a Social Security Disability lawyer to represent you during the appeals process.
 There is no guarantee that hiring an attorney will ensure the success of your appeal, but depending on why your claim was denied, an experienced Baltimore SSD lawyer can develop a compelling case on your behalf and greatly improve your chances of getting your claim approved on appeal.
-A knowledgeable Maryland SSD attorney from Plaxen & Adler, P.A. can review your case and give you their candid assessment of your chances of success.
+A knowledgeable Maryland SSD attorney from Plaxen Adler Muncy, P.A. can review your case and give you their candid assessment of your chances of success.

 Your SSD attorney takes cases on a contingency fee basis, so they get paid a portion of your back-pay benefits when your claim is successful.
 The SSA must approve their fees before they get paid.
 We do not get paid unless your claim is successful.